Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How women use social media to grow their businesses

 • Connection and engagement: Use social media to connect with your ideal customers.
-You can engage with your audience directly, solicit their feedback and get to know them.
+You can engage your audience on social media directly, ask for customer feedback and build relationships over time.

-• Customer service: Social media allows you to respond quickly to customers’ complaints, questions and feedback.
-Excellent customer service over social media can sometimes even turn a bad situation into a good one.
+• Customer service: Social platforms make it easier to respond quickly to customer questions, concerns and complaints.
+Excellent customer service provided via social media can even turn a negative experience into a positive one.

-• Advertising: Many social media platforms offer inexpensive advertising options that can be very effective.
+• Advertising: Many social media platforms offer affordable advertising options that can help businesses expand their reach without a large budget.

-• Networking: You can use social media to find support and mentoring from other women.
+• Networking: Many women entrepreneurs use social media to find support, mentorship and community from other women in business.

 Why you should create a social media marketing plan

 Nicole Antoinette Smith, associate professor of instruction at Ohio University and founder of eleV8T, said it’s critical to lay out a plan for your social media marketing before you start.
-She named four main reasons a plan is important:
+She points to four key reasons why having a plan matters:

-Bartko’s go-to social media tool is LinkedIn.
-“It’s a powerful platform because it targets the trifecta of your audience — your consumer, buyer and media,” she said.
+Bartko finds her LinkedIn business profile particularly useful.
+“It’s a powerful platform because it targets the trifecta of your audience — your consumer, buyer and media,” she explained.
 “It allows you to build meaningful relationships, position yourself as an expert and consistently increase visibility in a professional space.”

-These are some of the most popular social media management tools:
+Some of the most popular social media management tools include:

 • Hootsuite